Spartantri KringleCon 2020 Write-Up

 cat package.txt.Z.xz.xxd |xxd -r -p > package.txt.Z.xz

-Opening the xz file with the GUI showed the archive contained the package.txt file which contains the challenge solution.
+Opening the xz file with the GUI showed the archive contained the package.txt

 North Pole: The Frostiest Place on Earth